aws-samples/serverless-patterns/lambda-elastic-ip-no-nat-gateway-cdk/README.md

 # AWS Lambda Elastic IP without NAT Gateway

-This project contains a sample AWS Cloud Development Kit (AWS CDK) template for deploying a Lambda function with a public elastic IP that has internet access without the need to provision a NAT gateway.
+This sample project a sample AWS Cloud Development Kit (AWS CDK) template for deploying an AWS Lambda function with a public Elastic IP without provisioning a NAT Gateway.
+This approach saves costs in a non-production environment.

 ## Architecture
 ![Architecture](assets/Lambda-elastic-ip-no-nat-gateway.svg)